 Larvae – the hatched eggs release larvae which move away from light, deeper into carpets and under furniture before developing into pupae.
 The larvae feed on organic debris and at this stage can consume tapeworm eggs, allowing them to become an intermediate host for the development of tapeworms.

 This lifecycle can take as little as 2-3 weeks and as long as 12 months.
 To rid your household from fleas, you must break this cycle.
 Prevention is the key to flea control.
 There are many different flea products available today and the options can be confusing.
 Not all products are suitable for different pets due to the variation in coat types, ages and owner capabilities.

 How do you protect your pet from fleas?

 When undertaking flea control you have to consider the various stages of the lifecycle.
 In severe infestations, it is sometimes necessary to treat both the pet and the environment.
 However, due to the effectiveness of modern flea insecticides, treatment of your pet is oft en all that is needed.

 Products to rid fleas on your pet

 Oral medications – Daily tablets for instant relief and a quick knockdown are available but generally the longer acting products are preferred

 Tablets or chews – Work as an effective control for fleas, hence stopping the life cycle process.
 Depending on the product, they can last 1-3 months

-Shampoos & rinses – Kill fleas that are on your pet but offer no residual protection.
+Shampoos & rinses – Kill fleas that are on your pet but offer little residual protection.

 Control the environment – Adopt control strategies including: Vacuum the carpet 2-3 times a week to remove eggs, wash pets blankets weekly (in the washing machine), spray the house, kennels and yards with an adult flea killer weekly, fog the house to prevent larvae developing.